Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: INTRODUCTION

-In this paper, we simulate the ability of the James Webb Space Telescope (JWST) and the European Space Agency Ariel mission to observe K2-18\,b's atmosphere.
-We then use spectral retrieval models to interpret the simulated observations.
-Finally, we discuss future prospects to understand the nature of this interesting planet in light of our simulations.
+In this paper, we simulate the ability of the European Space Agency Ariel mission to observe K2-18\,b's as an example of super-Earth/sub-Neptune atmospheres.
+This planet is a challenging target for Ariel, which is not designed to specifically observe the thick atmosphere of small worlds.
+Here we are essentially testing the limits of the Ariel Space telescope.
+Since the James Webb Space Telescope (JWST) will be adapted for these type of planets and could bring significant help in constraining the nature of these sub-Neptunes, we also include simulations for this telescope.
+We use spectral retrieval models to interpret the simulated observations and discuss future prospects to understand the nature of these worlds in light of our simulations and break the current degeneracies on their interiors.